-- In the projected years 2030 and 2050, the TCO of some alternative fuels are at similar levels as the estimated TCO for VLSFO12.
-The total annual cost for bio-methanol is projected to have already competitive costs compared to biomethane already in 2030 This is mainly due to the projected increase of the oil price, and consequent decrease in the cost difference between biofuels and fossil fuels. - Upfront CAPEX is about 3-4 million USD for bio-methanol-fuelled bulkers in this size category.
+- In the projected year 2030, the TCO of some alternative fuels (HVO and FT) is at a similar level as the estimated TCO for VLSFO.
+For the other alternative fuels, the TCO is still at a higher level though clearly lower than in 2022.
+This is due to the projected increase of the oil price as well as carbon costs and a consequent decrease in the cost difference between biofuels and VLSFO. - In the projected year 2050, considering a carbon price of 150 EUR per tonne CO2, all biofuels except biomethane show a lower TCO compared to VLSFO-fuelled bulkers in 2050. - Upfront CAPEX is about 3-4 million USD for bio-methanol-fueled bulkers in this size category.
 When presented as an annuity, this cost item is about 30% higher than CAPEX of VLSFO powered bulkers.

+11 The price of VLSFO is based on the EU ETS revision and from open market data on bunkering.

-This is also confirmed in studies by MAN indicating CAPEX of about 3-5 million USD higher compared to conventional fuel oil-powered vessels (MAN Energy Solutions, 2018) (MAN Energy Solutions, 2018). - By definition of drop-in fuels, there is no difference in CAPEX for drop-in fuels because VLSFO engines and fuel systems can be used. - The CAPEX for biomethane is about 80% higher compared to CAPEX for VLSFO powered vessels. - OPEX of bio-methanol vessels, which represents maintenance and repair cost, is almost double the M&R cost of VLSFO-powered vessels.
+This is also confirmed in studies by MAN indicating CAPEX of about 3-5 million USD higher compared to conventional fuel oil-powered vessels (MAN Energy Solutions, 2018) (MAN Energy Solutions, 2018).

+- By definition of drop-in fuels, there is no difference in CAPEX for drop-in fuels because VLSFO engines and fuel systems can be used. - The CAPEX for biomethane is about 80% higher compared to CAPEX for VLSFO powered vessels. - OPEX of bio-methanol vessels, which represents maintenance and repair cost, is almost three times as high as the M&R cost of VLSFO-powered vessels.

-Still, operating alternative fuelled vessels may be not cost-competitive as the availability of alternative fuels is not optimal in every port, and conventional bunkering infrastructure should be available at those ports.
+Still, operating alternative-fuelled vessels may be not cost-competitive as the availability of alternative fuels is not optimal in every port, and conventional bunkering infrastructure should be available at those ports.
 Bio-methanol and biomethane offer lower energy density than VLSFO, resulting in higher bunkering cost for these two fuels.
 The bio-diesel types of fuels have the same CAPEX as VLSFO ships, as they can be used in conventional engines.